-ТНЕМЕ SUMMARY OF ISSUES RAISED AT CONSULTATION PLANNING RESPONSE 1 Public open 1.4 space The Morongla Showground, managed by the Morongla Showground Trust, provides the village with the principal place for public recreation.
+ТНЕМЕ SUMMARY OF ISSUES RAISED AT CONSULTATION PLANNING RESPONSE ACTION TIMEFRAME 1 Public open 1.1 space The Morongla Showground, managed by the Morongla Showground Trust, provides the village with the principal place for public recreation.
 Village residents are satisfied with the level of provision of open space and appreciate the work of the Trust in terms of maintaining and improving this key area.
 The celebration of the 100th year of the Morongla Show was a key milestone for the Village in 2019.
-1.1 Council should continue to support the Morongla Showground Trust where requested in terms of improving this area for the benefit of village residents.
-Council should also continue to as the Trust in seeking grant funding for key projects.
-Repairs and improvements to the Morongla Hall and Morong Showground will be grant funded (\$63,300) under the Drough Communities Programme Fund.
-Hall repairs, including septic tank replacement and general maintenance and repairs to the canteen shed, and installation a mobile phone repeater will be grant funded (\$36,801) as St 2 works under the Drought Communities Programme Fund.
-Improvements to the canteen facility will be grant funded (\$20 under the Cowra Community Grants Program for the 2019/20 financial year.
+Council should continue to support the Morongla Showground Trust where requested in terms of improving this area for the benefit of village residents.
+Council should also continue to assist the Trust in seeking grant funding for key projects.
+Repairs and improvements to the Morongla Hall and Morongla Showground will be grant funded (\$63,300) under the Drought Communities Programme Fund.
+Hall repairs, including septic tank replacement and general maintenance and repairs to the canteen shed, and installation of a mobile phone repeater will be grant funded (\$36,801) as Stage 2 works under the Drought Communities Programme Fund.
+Improvements to the canteen facility will be grant funded (\$2000) under the Cowra Community Grants Program for the 2019/2020 financial year.
+1.1 On-going.